Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-In contrast, the presence of ionic salts like NaCl and KCl in the aqueous medium enhance hydrophobicity mainly by increasing the surface tension at the particle-water interface~\cite{zhang2005specific, zhang2010chemistry}.
-Water molecules form ordered structures around the hydrophobic polymer backbone and the isopropyl groups of PNIPAM particles, a phenomenon known as hydrophobic hydration.
-Cl$^{-1}$ anions raise the surface tension at this interface formed by the water molecules and the hydrophobic {groups in} PNIPAM particles ~\cite{zhang2005specific, zhang2010chemistry}.
-This {inhibits} hydrophobic hydration, leading to {the} shrinkage of PNIPAM particles.
-Previous studies have reported that surface tension increases with increase in salt concentration at the aqueous-polymer interfaces ~\cite{pegram2006partitioning}. {Therefore, as shown in Figs.~\ref{1}, S3 and ~\ref{2}(a), t}he incorporation of suitable additives in aqueous PNIPAM suspensions can lead to significant particle hydrophobicity, reduction{s in particle sizes} $<d_{H}>$ and{, in turn, the particle effective volume fraction, $\phi_{eff}$, and G$^{\prime}$ even below the VPTT}. {A}bove the VPTT, {the substantially higher values of G$^{\prime}$ indicates the formation of} stronger gel{s} due to increase in particle hydrophobicity in suspensions containing additives.
-We further note that the increase in {particle} hydrophobicity in the presence of additives also leads to a systematic reduction of the VPTT of the suspensions as estimated from DSC experiments shown previously in Fig. S5.
+In contrast, the presence of ionic salts like NaCl and KCl in the aqueous medium enhances hydrophobicity mainly by increasing the surface tension at the particle-water interface~\cite{zhang2005specific, zhang2010chemistry}.
+Water molecules form ordered structures around the hydrophobic polymer backbone and the isopropyl groups of the PNIPAM particles, a phenomenon known as hydrophobic hydration.
+Cl$^{-1}$ anions raise the surface tension at the interface formed by the water molecules and the hydrophobic groups in the PNIPAM particles ~\cite{zhang2005specific, zhang2010chemistry}.
+This inhibits hydrophobic hydration, leading to a significant enhancement in particle hydrophobicity.
+Previous studies have reported that surface tension at the aqueous-polymer interfaces increases with an increase in salt concentration~\cite{pegram2006partitioning}.
+This is consistent with our FTIR data presented in Fig.~\ref{1}(a), {which clearly shows} that hydrophobicity increases with an increase in salt concentration.
+Hydrophobicity also increases with temperature, regardless of the polarity of the additive in the suspension medium.